-The Equality Committee, which reports directly to Governing Body, is responsible for the development, implementation and review of policies and practices to support the College's Equality Scheme in relation to academics, staff, students, visitors and others closely associated with the College.
+The Equality Committee, which reports directly to Governing Body, is responsible for the development, implementation, and review of policies and practices to support the College's Equality Scheme in relation to academics, staff, students, visitors and others closely associated with the College.

-The Presidents of the Junior and Middle Common Rooms (or their representatives) are members of this Committee, and it is afforced by such other College members and members of College staff as may, in the opinion of the Principal, most accurately reflect the diversity of backgrounds and experiences within the College.
+The Presidents of the Junior and Middle Common Rooms (or their representatives) are members of this Committee, and it is afforced by such other College members and members of College staff as most accurately reflect the diversity of backgrounds, experiences, and expertise within the College.